bhauman/devcards/README.md

 # Devcards

-# Devcards is currently under heavy development

-> Expect a new release with many breaking changes within the week :)
-> 6/28/15

 Devcards aims to provide ClojureScript developers with an interactive visual REPL.
 Devcards makes it simple to interactively surface code examples that have a visual aspect into a browser interface.